Table of Contents

 Entity Fields (Associations)

-// following lines are equivalent and illustrates how to set an association through the dataset
+// Set an association through the dataset

 AureliusDataset1.EntityFieldByName('Country').AsObject := TCountry.Create;